-As of January 1, 2013, the Company began making a retirement savings contribution to certain eligible employees of up to 5% of compensation based on years of service, as defined.
-The location's Special Appendix will detail if this contribution applies.
-This contribution is made on behalf of the employee regardless of whether or not the employee is contributing to the Plan.
-The Company's retirement savings contribution vests at a rate of 20% per year.
+In addition to the Company's matching contribution, the Company also makes a retirement savings contribution to eligible employees after six months of service up to 5% of compensation based on years of service, as defined.
+The contribution is made on behalf of the employee regardless of whether or not the employee is contributing to the Plan.